NanoComp/meep/doc/docs/index.md

 Download
 --------

-The latest development sources are available on [GitHub](https://github.com/stevengj/meep).
-The source tarballs are available on the [Download](Download.md) page.
+The development sources are available on [GitHub](https://github.com/stevengj/meep).
+Source tarballs with version numbers are available on the [Download](Download.md) page.
 The release history is described in the [Release Notes](Release_Notes.md).
-The installation instructions can be found in the [Installation](Installation.md) page.
+Installation instructions can be found in the [Installation](Installation.md) page.

 Documentation
 -------------